 For thousands of years, pyrethrin has been used as an effective insecticide.
 Yet, it was a few decades ago that manufacturers began producing thousands of different ones with pyrethrin as their main ingredient.

 We rounded up many species on our affected varieties list.
-Pyrethrin affects insects and pests, which almost always kills them on contact.
+Pyrethrin affects insects and other household pests, which almost always kills them on contact.

 Having said that, it’s important to remember that pyrethrin doesn’t have the same lethal effect on humans and other mammals.
 When inhaled within the recommended limit, it is among the safest pesticides on the market.